 Who Are Spiritual Leaders?

-First, spiritual leaders are both professional and lay professional individuals who serve the Church of Christ through the following categories: Minister of Word and Sacrament (priest/elder/presbyter), Minister of Word and Service (deacon), or as a licensed/certified lay minister.
+First, spiritul leaders serve the assemby of Christ either as professionals or as paraprofessionals through the following categories: Minister of Word and Sacrament (priest/elder/presbyter), Minister of Word and Service (deacon), or as a licensed/certified lay minister.
 Second, the principle duties and responsibilities of either a Pastor or Assistant/Associate Pastor – are those associated with Pastoral Care.
 Individuals performing the Ministry of Pastoral Care belong to one of the following categories: Minister of Word and Sacrament, Minister of Word and Service, or Lay Minister as defined by a church.

-The Spirit of the Sovereign YHWH is upon me, for YHWH has anointed me to bring good news to the poor.
+The Spirit of the Sovereign LORD is upon me, for LORD has anointed me to bring good news to the poor.
 He has sent me to comfort the broken hearted and to proclaim that captives will be released and prisoners will be freed.
-1

 A Review of the Ministry